fullstackbusiness1128/react_redux_registration_login_project/README.md

 # react-redux-registration-login-example

-React + Redux - User Registration and Login Tutorial & Example
+React + Redux - User Registration and Login Project

-For documentation and further details go to https://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example
+If you know about it in details, please go to https://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example